 Seek immediate medical help.

-For poisoning by swallowing:
+For poisoning by swallowing and some inhalations:

 Check and monitor the person's airway, breathing, and pulse.
 If necessary, begin rescue breathing and CPR.